 - Cyber crime is a real threat to all types of businesses, but medical professionals have a higher level of risk due to the personal nature of the types of records they are required to maintain.
 Cyber liability coverage protects your practice in the case of a first-party (an employee) or third-party (an outsider/unknown entity) incident, including data breach or hack into your digital records.

 The aftermath of a cyber crime can be cumbersome and costly, and you are on the hook for following processes and procedures (or possible fines) – but cyber crime coverage can help protect your business.

 In general, it’s always a best practice to protect yourself against the unknown with the proper insurance.
-Being informed is the best approach – don’t let a misunderstanding get in the way of your options; call one of the AOA Insurance Alliance, administered by Lockton Affinity at 888.343.1998 or email us at [email protected] We’ll be happy to answer any of your questions and make sure you get the coverage you need for the right time in your career.
+Being informed is the best approach – don’t let a misunderstanding get in the way of your options.
+Contact Lockton Affinity today.
+We’ll be happy to answer any of your questions and make sure you get the coverage you need for the right time in your career.